 Research schools and programs

-Look at the support services the school offers for online students, such as online mentorships or career coaching, and check whether there are any networking opportunities, such as an alum association.
-The school’s website, social media profiles, and marketing materials often have this information.
-Students can also speak with program representatives.
+Also, look at the support services the school offers for online students, such as online mentorships or career coaching, and check whether there are any networking opportunities, such as an alumni association.

 Prepare for tests and applications

-Each program varies in its application requirements and process.
+Each school and program varies in its application requirements and process.
 Most master’s degree programs in information systems security require:

 - A bachelor’s degree and official college transcripts